Call us 08 6244 0985

 • If there’s no Will, the estate is handled under WA’s intestacy laws (often causing complications).

-In Western Australia, the role of an executor can be intricate and emotionally demanding.
+In Western Australia, the role of an executor can be complex and emotionally demanding.
 If you’ve been appointed in a Will, are planning your own estate, or simply want to understand the role, this guide is for you.
 We’ll walk you through the key duties, decisions, and steps with clarity and confidence.

-Key duties of an executor at a glance
+Key responsibilities of an executor

-• Locate the Will
+• Locate the Will and confirm their appointment

-• Arrange the funeral
+• Arrange the funeral and register the death

-• Apply for probate
+• Apply for probate (if required)

 • Identify and value all assets and liabilities